siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 ## Rationale

 For a laser beam of energy density $u$ advancing longitudinally at speed $c$, the energy flux is

 $$
 J = u\,c.
 $$

-Suppose two equal channels arrive at the final recombination region, each carrying density $u$.
+Suppose two coherent beams arrive at the final recombination region, each carrying density $u$.
 Then for one incident channel,

 $$